 It was decided that a financial penalty was an appropriate and proportionate sanction.

-The firm was directed to pay a financial penalty of £18,802 and ordered to pay costs of £1,350.
+The firm was directed to pay a financial penalty of $\pm 16,260$ and costs of $\pm 1,350$.

 This was because the firm's conduct was serious by reference to the following factors in the SRA Enforcement Strategy: